-Travelling to Mexico for Day of the Dead for me was one of those bucket list experiences that you don’t know you have until you do it.
+Travelling to Mexico for Day of the Dead was one of those bucket list experiences that you don’t know you have until you do it.

-However, Day of the Dead tourism is fast on the rise meaning I was probably a little late to the party.
+However, Day of the Dead tourism is fast on the rise meaning I was probably a little late to the party on this occasion.

-Outside of Mexico, the festival isn’t exactly a famous global holiday.
+Outside of Mexico and other areas of Latin America, the festival isn’t exactly a famous global holiday.
 Up until my arrival in Mexico I mistakenly confused the celebration with Halloween.
 Which I later found out is a common misconception.

 Day of the Dead for Mexicans and many Latin cultures is a rite of passage.
-Something that has long been a spiritual and cultural event.
+Something that has long been a spiritual and cultural event across the Latin continent.

-Because of the lack of comparison you can make between Day of the Dead Mexico and European culture, many European tourists in particular choose to take part in Day of the Dead tourism in Mexico.
+Because of the lack of comparison you can make between Day of the Dead Mexico and European culture, many European tourists in particular choose to take part in Day of the Dead tourism in Mexico and Guatemala.

 Accommodation and travel